Deep Listening Workshop

 PAULINE OLIVEROS is a senior figure in contemporary American music.
 In the '50s she was part of a circle of iconoclastic composers, artists, poets gathered together in San Francisco.
 Recently awarded the John Cage award for 2012 from the Foundation of Contemporary Arts, Oliveros is Distinguished Research Professor of Music at Rensselaer Polytechnic Institute, Troy, NY, and Darius Milhaud Artist-in-Residence at Mills College.
 Since the 1960's she has influenced American music profoundly through her work with improvisation, meditation, electronic music, myth and ritual.

 Pauline Oliveros will be performing site-specific improvised music on the accordion and electronics in Severance Green.
 As part of Making Space series programmed in collaboration with the Department of Music, this performance will activate the specific space on Wellesley campus and invite the audience to interact with the location by listening deeply to Oliveros' sonic offering, the surrounding environment, and to ourselves.
-There will be sweets and snacks available before and after the performance.
+Food truck from Green Bean Mobile Café opens at 4 pm.

 Thursday, April 24, 2014, 4:30PMNewhouse Center for the Humanities, Green Hall/Free and Open to the Public